Instrumental idiom: Idiomatic compositional constraints

-There are a few notable examples of idiomatic instrumental constraints affecting compositional choices found written music.
+There are a few notable examples of idiomatic instrumental constraints affecting compositional choices found in written music.
 For example, in the final movement of Ravel's Piano Concerto in G Major, the final note played in the bass voice of the piano sounds an A0, rather than what would be the tonic G0.
 This is most likely due to the piano's lowest note being A0 rather than G0, which does not exist on a standard piano.
 Ravel also makes a similar choice in a climactic moment in Jeux d'eau, ending a falling gesture again on A0, rather than G#0 due to the limitations of the instrument.
 Ravel also employs using A0 to begin the third presentation of the rising motive in the opening of the third movement Gaspard de la nuit when the motive is played down the octave.
 The ending of Bax's 4th Piano Sonata written in the key of G major also ends with a low A0 in the bass voice.

 In the Finale to Tchaikovsky's Fifth Symphony, the violins begin the initial melody, though do not complete the melody when it descends to the low E, which is sounded by the violas.
 A similar continuation of the melody by the violas due to the limitations of the violin's range occurs in the final movement of Saint-Saëns' 3rd violin concerto.